tlwl19/EGL314/README.md

 clickeds.set(who.day) #this refers to date
 ```

-Next, you can include a title for this game, up to your choice.
+Here, we set the title to 'What's Your Luck?'.
+You can change the title to your preference.

 ```
 lucktitle = Label(luckframe, text="What's Your Luck?", font=('Arial', 30))